-Dan Hensiek is a native Oklahoman and serves as Vice President of Operations for KPI Architects Inc. KPI is one of the leading providers of design and construction over-site of Public Schools for the State of California.
+Dan Hensiek is a native Oklahoman and a founding Partner of Architecture 9 PLLLP, which specializes in providing design and construction over-site of Public Schools for the State of California.
 Dan is a 1994 graduate of Oklahoma State University with degrees in Structural Engineering and Architecture.
 Additionally, Dan has a Masters of Business degree from Phoenix University.
 His interest in public school construction, especially in impoverished communities is one of the leading reasons for his interest in HRI.
 In his spare time Dan enjoys collecting art, working on his antique car and his never-ending house construction project.

 Bill Sage has worked with and for both governmental and non-governmental organizations and agencies including the United States Agency for International Development, the International Rescue Committee, Catholic Charities, Church World Service, the International Catholic Migration Commission and International Orthodox Christian Charities.
 He served as Adjunct Professor at Arizona State University for nearly a decade and previously served as Senior Consultant to the United Nations High Commissioner for Refugees Office in New Delhi, India.
 He has a BA in Political Science and a Masters of Public Administration.
 He is currently an Independent Consultant.